Dissertation Grants

 Dissertation Grants General Information

-Thanks to a generous grant from Lilly Endowment Inc., the Hispanic Theological Initiative (HTI) offers HTI Dissertation Scholars the opportunity to compete for ten $22,500 HTI/Lilly Dissertation Fellowships.
+Thanks to a generous grant from Lilly Endowment Inc., the Hispanic Theological Initiative (HTI) offers HTI Dissertation Scholars the opportunity to compete for ten $30,000 HTI/Lilly Dissertation Fellowships.
 These highly competitive fellowships are not based on financial need.
-To apply, students must first be enrolled in HTI and be All-But-Dissertation (ABD), and/or be able to submit an approved dissertation proposal/prospectus by February 15, 2024.
-Only completed applications in the HTI office by February 15th will be forwarded to the selection committee.
+To apply, students must first be enrolled in HTI for the 2025-2026 academic year, and be All-But-Dissertation (ABD), and/or be able to submit an approved dissertation proposal/prospectus by February 1, 2024.
+Only completed applications in the HTI office by February 15, 2025, at 11:59 pm (EST) will be forwarded to the Selection Committee.

 To be considered for a fellowship, the dissertation proposal/prospectus must show evidence of the engagement of Latine subject matters via one or more of the following: ideologies, methodologies, authors, etc. The Selection Committee needs to see clear evidence of this engagement and the bringing of new arguments from a Latine perspective in the applicant’s field.